After-Death Admin

 • Financial Planner: To help manage assets during the 6–12 month probate period.

-Success: Utilizing professional help often pays for itself by avoiding tax penalties and legal disputes that can consume up to 10% of an estate's value.
+Bottom line: Professional help often pays for itself by avoiding tax penalties and legal disputes, which can consume a meaningful portion of an estate's value.

-For more information on the timeline of these duties, you may want to read about the Average Probate Timeline (Answers to Common Questions) to better understand the road ahead.
+For more information on the timeline and expenses of these duties, you may want to read our guide to Probate Fees and Costs to better understand the road ahead.

-Example 3: The Multi-State Asset Hunt Consider an executor managing an estate where the deceased lived in New York but owned a vacation home in Florida and a significant amount of "memecoin" cryptocurrency.
+The Multi-State Asset Hunt Consider an executor managing an estate where the deceased lived in one state but owned a vacation home in another state and held cryptocurrency.

 Frequently Asked Questions